Who chooses freedom for whom, in what space and during what time?

 Hobart Current: Liberty is on show at TMAG and within the Hobart CBD.

-Join Hobart Current: Liberty Creative Director Rosie Dennis in this roundtable discussion with the ten artists featured in this dynamic contemporary art project.
-Liberty Talks will be a unique opportunity to hear all ten artists speak about their work and the process of reflecting deeply on the concept of ‘liberty’ as they created art in a year like no other.
+Hobart Current: Liberty Creative Director Rosie Dennis led this roundtable discussion with the ten artists featured in this dynamic contemporary art project.
+Liberty Talks was a unique opportunity to hear all ten artists speak about their work and the process of reflecting deeply on the concept of ‘liberty’ as they created art in a year like no other.

 Date: Saturday 13 March 2021